Dupont’s Dove Shell

 Dupont’s Dove Shell, Parametaria dupontii.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, July 2015.
 Size: 1.6 cm (0.6 inches) x 0.8 cm (0.3 inches).

-Dupont’s Dove, Parametaria dupontii (Keiner, 1846), is a gastropod mollusk that is a member of the Columbellidae Family of Doves.
-They are also known as the False Cone.
-They resembles a Cone Shell more than they do a Dove Shell.
+Description: Dupont’s Dove Shell resembles a cone shell more than it does a dove shell.
 They differ from Cones in having an operculum and different shaped radula.
-The shell is very thin with a smooth exterior that vary within the species as to the height and steepness of the spire.
-They have long apertures that are narrow the entire length and the anterior end is usually marked by a series of low grooves.
-The exterior color is whitish, with various lines, reticulations, mottling, and blotches of orange and yellow and/or brownish.
-Dupont’s Dove Shells reach a maximum of 2.8 cm (1.1 inches in length and 1.4 cm (0.6 inches) in height.
+The shell is very thin with a smooth exterior.
+The height and steepness of the spire is variable.
+They have long apertures that are narrow the entire length.
+The anterior end of the aperture is usually marked by a series of low grooves.
+The exterior color is whitish, with various lines, reticulations, and blotches of orange and yellow and/or brownish.
+Dupont’s Dove Shells reach a maximum of 2.8 cm (1.1 inches) in length and 1.4 cm (0.6 inches) in height.

-Dupont’s Dove Shells are found in rubble and on rocks in the intertidal zone to depths up to 50 m (130 feet).
-They are found in the Sea of Cortez, from around Bahia de Los Angeles, Baja California to the Cabo San Lucas, Baja California Sur, and along the Coast of Mexico south to Islas Tres Marias, off the coast of the State of Nayarit.
-They have not been documented from the West Coast of the Baja Peninsula.
+Habitat and Distribution: Dupont’s Dove Shells are found in rubble and on rocks.
+They live in the intertidal zone, and to depths up to 50 m (130 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Bahia de Los Angeles, Baja California, to Islas Tres Marias, off the coast of of Nayarit.
+They have not been documented from the west coast of the Baja Peninsula.